MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/C-AL-Function-Statements.md

 manager: edupont
 ---
 # C-AL Function Statements
-You use function statements to execute either built\-in system functions or user\-defined functions.
+You use function statements to execute either built-in system functions or user-defined functions.
 Function calls may include parameters, which are passed to the function.

  If you assign the return value of a function call to a variable, then you use the function statement as part of an assignment statement.